HPV contract product

 Offered with either a 320kg capacity bariatric chair or standard model with a 250kg safe working load, the Plinth 2000 Leg Ulcer Package comprises a motorised, fully-adjustable treatment chair, an ergonomically-designed nurse's chair, and a stainless steel, variable-height trolley.

-In line with the British manufacturer's move into trolleys, chairs and tables developed to assist specific treatment types, the Leg Ulcer Package was designed in partnership with the Lincolnshire Community Health Services NHS Trust and its leg ulcer and back care teams.
+The Leg Ulcer Package was designed in partnership with the Lincolnshire Community Health Services NHS Trust and its leg ulcer and back care teams.
 Both leg ulcer treatment chairs feature motorised Trendelenburg tilt, backrest and divided footrest operation for maximum patient comfort and enable optimum staff access for cleaning, dressing and even the application of the latest "spray-on skin".

 The divided leg facility allows either limb to be suitably elevated, for reducing pressure in the veins, and positions the leg precisely for dressing and compressive bandaging.